JarbasAl/mycroft-catalan.conf/readme.md

 ### Wikipedia

-like in the jokes skill, the official skill is not coded in a way that works with other languages, even if resource files have been translated

-it should be blacklisted to avoid conflicts

-TODO alternative skill
+there have been reports in the chat that the official skill was not working properly for catalan, i have not tested this, however i have had probl eveems with the underlying package used by it even in english

+You can use my alternative skill, [wikipedia-for-humans skill](https://github.com/JarbasSkills/skill-wikipedia-for-humans), using the [wikipedia_for_humans](https://github.com/HelloChatterbox/wikipedia_for_humans) package from [chatterbox](https://hellochatterbox.com), it will blacklist the default skill automatically and already supports catalan

 ### blacklist official skills